colbycrutcher/HorrorGame/README.md

 ## 🚀 How to Run the Game

-1. Open the project in Unity (developed in Unity 2022 or compatible version).
+1. Locate the **Windows executable file** (e.g., `StaticTide.exe`) in the game's root directory.
-2. Load the main scene from the `Scenes/` directory.
+2. Double-click the executable to launch the game.
-3. Press the **Play** button to start the game.
+3. Enjoy the experience!

+> ⚠️ No installation required — simply run the `.exe` file.

 ---

 ## 🕹️ Controls

 - `W`, `A`, `S`, `D`: Move player
 - Mouse: Look around
-- `Left Click`: Interact / Pick up / Throw (note: may not register 100% of the time)
+- `Left Click`: Interact / Pick up / Throw *(Note: interaction may not register 100% of the time)*

 ---

-## 🐞 Known Bugs
+## 🐞 Known Issues

 - Some objects can be walked through.
-This was left intentionally to prevent the monster from getting stuck.
+This was intentional to avoid the monster getting stuck.
 - The throw system may occasionally fail to register input properly.

 ---

 ## 👥 Credits

-- Props and environmental assets: **Unity Asset Store**
+- Environment and props: **Unity Asset Store**
-- Monster design and animation: **Developed by the game team**
+- Monster model and animations: **Created by the development team**

 ---